google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 -----
 Fixes:
 - Now recognizes following kind of urls as audio clips: 'mp3:audiostreamname' (ulrs with mp3 prefix and no extension)
+- Now ignores the duration from metadata if we already got one.
+Fix required for pseudostreaming

 3.2.1
 ---------